AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 # HelloWorld CPP

-This chapter will introduce how to set up a most basic AimRT CPP project through a simple Demo.
+This chapter introduces how to build the most basic AimRT CPP project through a simple demo.

-This Demo will demonstrate the following basic functionalities:
+This demo will demonstrate the following basic features:
 - Referencing AimRT via source code using CMake FetchContent;
 - Writing a basic `Module` based on the AimRT CPP interface;
 - Using basic logging functionality;
 - Using basic configuration functionality;
 - Integrating the `Module` in App mode;
-- Compiling the project and running the process to execute the logic in the `Module`.
+- Compiling the project and running the process to execute the logic within the `Module`.

+Please note: The APP mode demonstrated in this document can only be built when referencing AimRT via source code; it cannot be built using binary installation or the find_package reference method.

-## STEP1: Ensure Local Environment Meets Requirements
+## STEP1: Ensure the local environment meets requirements

-First, ensure your local compilation environment and network environment meet the requirements.
-For details, refer to the requirements in [Reference and Installation (CPP)](installation_cpp.md).
+Please first ensure that your local compilation environment and network environment meet the requirements.
+Refer to the requirements in [Referencing and Installation (CPP)](installation_cpp.md).

-## STEP2: Create Directory Structure and Add Basic Files
+## STEP2: Create directory structure and add basic files

 Create files according to the following directory structure:

 ```
 ├── CMakeLists.txt
 ├── cmake